peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public sealed int CompareTo(
         PeterO.Cbor.CBORObject other);

  Compares two CBOR objects.
+This implementation was changed in version 4.0.
 In this implementation:

   * The null pointer (null reference) is considered less than any other object.

-  * If both objects are integers (CBORType.Integer) their CBOR encodings (as though EncodeToBytes were called on each integer) are compared as though by a byte-by-byte comparison.
+  * If the two objects are both integers (CBORType.Integer) both floating-point values, both byte strings, both simple values (including True and False), or both text strings, their CBOR encodings (as though EncodeToBytes were called on each integer) are compared as though by a byte-by-byte comparison.
+(This means, for example, that positive integers sort before negative integers).

-  * If both objects are floating-point numbers (CBORType.FloatingPoint), their CBOR encodings (as though EncodeToBytes were called on each number) are compared as though by a byte-by-byte comparison.
+  * If both objects have a tag, they are compared first by the tag's value then by the associated item (which itself can have a tag).

-  * If both objects are simple values (including true, false, CBORObject.Null, and the undefined value), the objects are compared according to their ordinal numbers.

-  * If both objects are arrays, each element is compared.
-If one array has fewer elements than the other, it is sorted earlier.
+  * If both objects are arrays, they are compared item by item.
+In this case, if the arrays have different numbers of items, the array with more items is treated as greater than the other array.

-  * If both objects are byte strings, each one is compared byte by byte.
-If one byte string has fewer bytes than the other, it is sorted earlier.

-  * If both objects are text strings, their CBOR encodings (as though EncodeToBytes were called on each number) are compared as though by a byte-by-byte comparison.

-  * If both objects are maps, compares each map as though each were an array with the sorted keys of that map as the array's elements, and with each such key followed immediately by the value mapped to that key.
-If one map has fewer keys than the other, it is sorted earlier.

-  * If both objects each have a tag (tagged objects have a separate type for the purposes of this method), their tags are compared before comparing the objects associated with the tags.

-  * If each object is a different type, then the objects are sorted by their type in the following order: integer, byte string, text string, array, map, tagged item, simple value, floating point.
+  * If both objects are maps, their key-value pairs, sorted by key in accordance with this method, are compared, where each pair is compared first by key and then by value.
+In this case, if the maps have different numbers of key-value pairs, the map with more pairs is treated as greater than the other map.

+  * If the two objects have different types, the object whose type comes first in the order of untagged integers, untagged byte strings, untagged text strings, untagged arrays, untagged maps, tagged objects, untagged simple values (including True and False) and untagged floating point values sorts before the other object.

- This method is not consistent with the Equals method.
+ This method is consistent with the Equals method.

      <b>Parameters:</b>